HarryYoung2018/HarryYoung2018.github.io/index.md

 ## Stats 🏆
+I was ranked top 1000 in the 2022 *Junior High School Scholastic Aptitude Examination* (中考) in Haidian district, Beijing.
+I've got a satisfactory TOEFL score, a passable SAT score, and a decent GPA.
+Some of the club activities I've done over the years:
+* school biology club *BioCamp*, president
+* school *iGEM* club, president
+* Origami club, member
+* financial mathematics club, member
+*

+ARML, BBO, BMT, CTB, HiMCM, JL essay competition, and S.T.
+Yau science award.
+I'm applying for the 2025 round of top undergrads in 🇺🇸 😣

-As of G12, I'll have attended these AP courses:
+As of G12, these are some of the AP courses I have attended and got 5s:
-* AP cal BC
+* AP cal BC 5'
-* AP chem
+* AP chem 5'
-* AP physics I
-* AP stats
-* AP pysch
-* AP bio
+* AP bio 5'
-* AP lang
+* AP lang 5'
-* AP lit
-* AP physics C

 Addition advanced courses I've taken in high school:
 * cal III
 * probability theory
 * differential equation
-* marine bio
+* biochem (edX)
 * sociology

-I've got a satisfactory TOEFL score, a passable SAT score, and a decent GPA.
-I've been the president of the biology club *BioCamp* and the *iGEM* club as well as a member of the Origami club and financial mathematics club in our high school.
-I joined many academic competitions such as ARML, BBO, BMT, CTB, HiMCM, JL essay competition, and S.T.
-Yau science award.
-I'm applying for the 2025 round of top undergrads in 🇺🇸 😣

 I don't give a SHIT about these stats.
 But, if they help you get to know me 😋😜